This Costa Rica white rice recipe is cooked in the rice cooker in the traditional Costa Rican style- arroz blanco para todos!

 Related post: What Is Salsa Lizano From Costa Rica?

 I’ll never forget the time my parents were traveling in Costa Rica with my husband and I and my mother-in-law.
 At the end of the trip we were all sitting around for a beer when literally at the same moment my mom said “man, we’ve eaten a lot of rice this trip” my mother in law said, “I can’t wait to go home and eat rice- we’ve hardly had any this week.”

 That’s because Costa Ricans eat white rice at least three times a day.
 For sure it’s at breakfast (gallo pinto) and then again at lunch (Costa Rican casado) and finally at night in some form.
 I remember my host mom once serving me spaghetti with red sauce and a side of white rice.
 It’s truly a staple.

-In this post, I’ll teach out how to recreate a perfect Costa Rican white rice recipe at home.
+Our family makes white rice in the rice cooker, but some of the old-school señoras definitely still make it stovetop.
+In this post, I’ll teach out how to recreate a perfect Costa Rican white rice recipe at home using a rice cooker.
 I’ll also tell you which type of rice to use, and give you an overview of all the recipes on Pura Vida Moms that use white rice.
-Ready?

 Costa Rican Recipes That Use White Rice

-Like I said, ticos eat a ton of white rice- it’s even part of what is called the canasta básica.
+Like I said, ticos eat a ton of homegrown long-grain white rice- it’s even part of what is called the canasta básica.
 The canasta básica is a group of food products that are essential to Costa Rican cuisine, and are thus price regulated by the government.
-Other products in the canasta include beans, coffee, sugar, milk, Salsa Lizano, eggs, and more.
+Other products in the canasta include beans, coffee, sugar, milk, Salsa Lizano (sort of like Worcestershire sauce but way better), eggs, and more.